-- A total qualifying Tier 1 capital instruments (i.e. CET1 and AT1) of the subsidiary issued to third parties - B surplus Tier 1 Capital of the subsidiary, calculated as Tier 1 Capital of the subsidiary minus the lower of the following: - (i) 8.5% of the subsidiary's total RWA calculated at the entity level; or - (ii) 8.5% of the portion of the Labuan bank's consolidated RWA relating to that subsidiary - C percentage of Tier 1 Capital of the subsidiary held by third parties
+- (a) total qualifying Tier 1 capital instruments (i.e. CET1 and Additional Tier 1) of the subsidiary issued to third parties32 - (b) surplus Tier 1 Capital of the subsidiary, calculated as Tier 1 Capital of the subsidiary33 minus the lower of the following: - (i) 6.0%38 of the subsidiary's total RWA calculated at the entity level; or - (ii) 6.0% of the portion of the Labuan Islamic bank's consolidated RWA relating to that subsidiary - (c) percentage of Tier 1 Capital of the subsidiary held by third parties

-The capital that will be recognised in consolidated AT1 Capital under paragraph 10.1(iii) shall exclude amounts recognised in consolidated CET1 Capital as calculated under paragraph 15.2.
+The capital that will be recognised in consolidated Additional Tier 1 Capital under paragraph 10.1(iii) shall exclude amounts recognised in consolidated CET1 Capital as calculated under paragraph 15.2.